dakzilla/magento2-intervention-image-helper/README.md

 `php bin/magento setup:upgrade`

 ## Features
-+ The image helper can be called from any template, without the need to create a custom block
++ The image helper can be called from any regular `.phtml` template, without the need to create a custom block
 + All of the transformation methods can be chained
 + By using an @var [DocComment](https://phpdoc.org/docs/latest/references/phpdoc/tags/var.html) as shown in the example below, your IDE will show autocompletion and documentation hints for each method
 + The images are cached automatically on creation, and are loaded from cache on every subsequent call